School of Dentistry

 Students who believe they have been treated unfairly, discriminated against, or have had their rights abridged may initiate a grievance in accordance with procedures established in the University’s Redbook.
 Students would first seek to have the matter resolved through informal discussion and through administrative channels.
 Information about processing a grievance may be obtained from the Associate Dean of Academic Affairs and found in the Student Handbook available through the Blackboard organization.

 Student Health Policy

 Each student must comply with the current health policy of the School of Dentistry.
 Because of contractual agreements with agencies and the changing needs of society, this policy is updated periodically.
-The current health policies are published in the School of Dentistry Dental Hygiene Undergraduate Student Handbook.
+The current health policies are published in the School of Dentistry Dental Hygiene Undergraduate Student Handbook available on Blackboard.
 It is the responsibility of the student to maintain his or her health in order to ensure safety for other students and patients.
 If faculty or the agency deem that any student creates a health or safety risk, the student may be excluded from the clinical experience and/or program.

 Liability and Health Insurance

 All upper division dental hygiene students are required to submit proof of health insurance coverage.
 Students may elect coverage through the University’s student health insurance coverage.
 If students carry their own coverage, they can waive the University student health coverage by completing the online waiver form.